Dated December 2025

 Training and education

 We train and provide refreshers to our staff of their privacy obligations regarding your personal information.
-We specifically cover how we can collect, use, store and disclose personal information, and how we can handle personal information in day-to-day work in away that complies with the Privacy Act and the Australian Privacy Principles.
-It also covers agency obligations around storing personal information in a secure manner, the retention of personal information and destroying and/or de-identifying personal information.
-This allows us to educate our staff on identifying safe personal information handling practices
+We specifically cover how we can collect, use, store and disclose personal information, and how we can handle personal information in day-to-day work in away that complies with the Privacy Act and the APPs.
+Training also covers agency obligations around storing personal information in a secure manner, the retention of personal information and destroying and/or de-identifying personal information.
+This allows us to educate our staff on identifying safe personal information handling practices.

 Protecting your privacy